Philibert Tsiranana: Efforts to regain power (1972–1975)

 But after 18 May he had no actual power.
 His presence was politically unhelpful and cumbersome to others.
 Gradually, Tsiranana became aware of this.
 During a private trip to Majunga on 22 July, protestors met him with hostile banners, saying things like "we are fed up with you, Papa" and "The PSD is finished."
 Tsiranana also saw that his statue in the centre of Majunga had been overthrown during the May protests.
 He was finally convinced that his presidency was over by the constitutional referendum of 8 October 1972, in which 96.43% of voters voted to grant Ramanantsoa full powers for five years, thus confirming Tsiranana's fall from power.
 Tsiranana officially left office on 11 October.

 Describing himself as "President of the Suspended Republic", Tsiranana did not retire from political life and became a virulent opponent of the military regime.
 General Ramanantsoa informed him that he was not to talk about political decisions and that he was no longer authorised to make declarations to journalists.
 The PSD experienced judicial harassment with the arrest of many prominent party members.
 During the consultative elections of the National Popular Development Council (CNPD) on 21 October 1973, the PSD was the victim of electoral irregularities.
 Candidates supporting the military regime won 130 of the 144 seats up for election.

 During this election, Tsiranana reconciled with his old minister André Resampa, who had been released in May 1972 and had subsequently established the Union of Malagasy Socialists (USM).
-This reconciliation led to the merger of PSD and USM on 10 March 1974, to become the Malagasy Socialist Party (PSM), with Tisranana as president and Resampa as general secretary.
+This reconciliation led to the merger of PSD and USM on 10 March 1974, to become the Malagasy Socialist Party (PSM), with Tsiranana as president and Resampa as general secretary.
 PSM called for a coalition government in order to put an end to economic and social disorder, especially food shortages, linked to the "Malagisation" and "socialisation" of Malagasy society.
 In a memorandum of 3 February 1975, Tsiranana proposed the creation of a "committee of elders," which would select a well-known person who would form a provisional government in order to organise free and fair elections within ninety days.